Employment Discrimination Attorneys

 • Have you suffered an injury?
 There must be an adverse affect on you, such as losing wages, not getting a promotion, or enduring emotional distress.

-Contact our Maryland Employment Lawyers
+Contact our Employment Discrimination Lawyers

 If you have experienced any of the above, you may have been subjected to illegal ethnic discrimination in the workplace, and may benefit from a consultation with an employment attorney at Zipin, Amster & Greenberg.